Major threats to New Zealand's native species

 We've established the National Pest Pet Biosecurity Accord (NPPBA) to reduce the risks of the domestic trade in pets leading to new pests.

-Find out more at the Plant Pass website
+Find out more on the Plant Pass website

 Responding to established pests